shiotan.blog

 My overall assessment: talented, brilliant, incredible, amazing, show stopping, spectacular, never the same, totally unique, completely not ever been done before, unafraid to reference or not reference, put it in a blender, shit on it, vomit on it, eat it, give birth to it.

-as a way to say that what I'm doing on this BLog is embracing a huge part of my teenage life with a new joie de vivre slash without all the internalized shame—you get it.
+In my Merry Checker review, I concluded by underscoring its idea of an "adult's youth" as a way to say that what I'm doing on this BLog is embracing a huge part of my teenage life with a new joie de vivre slash without all the internalized shame—you get it.
 I want to revisit the topic again here because I think that completing sweet pool has finally made me feel like I've fully entered my adulthood.
 Hence the title of this review—the bells are definitely a-tollin' on my youth, but I'm not mad at it.
 I'm truly in the throes of my adult's youth and I couldn't be happier.

-took off a little ways back—and a lot of that insecurity comes from not being adequately prepared for daily life by school and our parents and/or not able to access markers of adulthood due to stagnant wages and high rent.
+Like a lot of twenty-somethings, it's really common to have imposter syndrome about being a "real" adult—that's unfortunately why the cringe term "adulting" took off a little ways back—and a lot of that insecurity comes from not being adequately prepared for daily life by school and our parents and/or not able to access markers of adulthood due to stagnant wages and high rent.
 As a result, we lack rites of passage as the idea of young adulthood expands and shifts with economic conditions and what have you.

+For this reason, we drift from our late teens into our twenties with nothing to definitively tell us "hey, this right here is what makes you an adult."
 But instead of being a wholly bad thing, I think that all of us coming of age right now will probably have our own a-ha moments that signal a transition away from youth into adulthood that are not constrained by age, time, or cookie-cutter landmark moments.
 Mine just so happens to be playing a gay porn game—go figure.

 I've already done the absolute most in this review and I'm actually worried that people will think I'm performing or playing up how deep or impactful this game was to me as a way to develop my brand or something, but everything about my consumption of this game smacks of adulthood to me.
 I bought the game with my own coin, live by myself so I didn't have to wear headphones while playing, and I've lived enough adult experiences to be able to do a reading like the one in the Diving Deeper section of my plot summary.